uswds/uswds/CONTRIBUTING.md

 The Draft U.S. Web Design Standards `uswds` package (the ZIP download and the files needed to use the Standards on your project) and Standards website (our public site that displays examples of each component and the HTML code) are built using gulp automation.
-If you’d like to use to use gulp, first make sure you've installed it on your machine globally.
+To use gulp, first make sure you've installed it on your machine globally.

 ```sh
 npm install --global gulp-cli
 ```

-To start, you’ll need to run the following command to install some new dependencies:
+Then to start, run the following command to install any new dependencies:

 ```sh
 npm install
 ```

-To help you get started, here are a few of the common tasks that you may find useful in this new workflow:
+Here are a few of the common tasks:

 ```sh
 gulp build
 ```

-The task above is an alias for running `gulp sass javascript images fonts` and is the recommended task to build all assets.
+The task above is an alias for running `gulp sass javascript images fonts` and is the task to build all assets.
 Building the package will generate a `/dist` directory with the contents of the ZIP archive made available to download.
 Building just the package is useful if you'd like to create your own distribution bundle for frameworks that aren't supported via npm.
 This files in `/dist` contain no documentation and are compiled and bundled CSS, JavaScript, fonts, and images files.